There are 3 different groups of pockets, roughly of increasing difficulty to sew.

-Make samples before doing it in a conspicuous place 😀
+I suggest making samples before doing this in a conspicuous place 😀

 Symmetrical pockets on fronts : to avoid a home-made look – make sure the pockets are at the same angle (mark matching positions after cutting out fronts), and the welts are the same width.